 You will primarily buy a variety of fruits, vegetables and minimally processed meat products.
 You will also choose some dairy products and a few snack foods like peanut butter and other dips for your “off” days.

 If you are only trying this diet for one week, you can very easily do all of your shopping for the week prior to your military diet week without having to worry about shopping for multiple weeks in a row.
-We recommend you shop for one week, try out the diet and see how you do before committing to multiple weeks – and weeks’ worth of food – in a row.
+We recommend you shop for one week, try out the military diet plan and see how you do before committing to multiple weeks – and weeks’ worth of food – in a row.

 Here are some of the best foods you can buy to make your military diet review a successful experience.